-Parameter Description Name A name for the VLAN for easier identification.
-VLAN ID An identifier of the VLAN.
-QoS A priority tag for the transmitted traffic.
+Parameter Description MVR The MVR (Multicast VLAN Registration) function allows the VLAN to transmit multicast traffic to users located in different VLANs.
+The function can be enabled only when creating a VLAN.
+Move the switch to the right to enable multicast traffic for the VLAN and fill in the displayed VLAN ID and QoS fields.
+The Create interface switch should be moved to the left.
+Only one VLAN with the MVR function enabled can be created in the system.
+This VLAN should contain a WAN port.
 Create interface Move the switch to the right to create an interface that can be used for creating WAN connections.
 Move the switch to the left for the VLAN to work in the bridge mode.
 This mode is mostly used to connect IPTV set-top boxes.

-Parameter Description Ports Select a type for each port included in the VLAN.
+Ports Select a type for each port included in the VLAN.
 Untagged: Untagged traffic will be transmitted through the specified port.
 Tagged: Tagged traffic will be transmitted through the specified port.
-If at least one port of this type is included to the VLAN, it is required to fill in the VLAN ID and QoS fields.
+If at least one port of this type is included to the VLAN, it is required to fill in the displayed VLAN ID and QoS fields.
 Leave the Excluded value for the ports not included in the VLAN.
 Wireless interfaces Select the Untagged value for each Wi-Fi interface included in the VLAN.
 Leave the Excluded value for the Wi-Fi interfaces not included in the VLAN.